 Despite the severe limitations imposed by the strategy of approximating read layout with read alignment, the present trend suggests that assemblers may continue to avoid producing layout files.
 Thus, it is believed that FRC^{bam} and, more in general, forensics features, will need to be computed by mapping reads back to the assembled sequence.
-The approach to approximate the layout by mapping reads back to the assembly has several advantages: (i) to potentially scale to any genome size (FRC^{bam} is currently being used to evaluate Spruce genome assembly, which will produce a reference genome of length 20 Gbp); (ii) to possibly compute new forensics features; (iii) and finally, to study relationships among features in a more uniform way.
+The approach to approximate the layout by mapping reads back to the assembly has several advantages: (i) possibility to scale to any genome size (FRC^{bam}) is currently being used to evaluate Spruce genome assembly, which will produce a reference genome of length 20 Gbp); (ii) possibility to compute new forensics features; (iii) study relationships among features in a more uniform way.